operator-framework/olm-docs/content/en/docs/operator.md

 - Repeatability of installation and upgrade.
 - Constant health checks of every system component.
-- Over-the-air (OTA) updates for OpenShift components and ISV content.
+- Over-the-air (OTA) updates for Kubernetes components and ISV content.
 - A place to encapsulate knowledge from field engineers and spread it to all users, not just one or two.